Damiq-ilishu: Biography

-Rīm-Sîn's year 29 (1793) recalls "Year in which Rīm-Sîn the righteous shepherd with the help of the mighty strength of An, Enlil, and Enki seized in one day Dunnum the largest city of Isin and submitted to his orders all the drafted soldiers but he did not remove the population from its dwelling place."
+Rim-Sîn's year 29 (c.
+1793 BC) recalls "Year in which Rīm-Sîn the righteous shepherd with the help of the mighty strength of An, Enlil, and Enki seized in one day Dunnum the largest city of Isin and submitted to his orders all the drafted soldiers but he did not remove the population from its dwelling place."
 His year 30 (c.
 1792 BC) reads "Year Rīm-Sîn the true shepherd with the strong weapon of An, Enlil, and Enki seized Isin, the royal capital and the various villages, but spared the life of its inhabitants, and made great for ever the fame of his kingship."
 The event was considered so significant that from then on every year-name of Rīm-Sîn was named after it: the first year after the sack of Isin until "Year 31 after he seized Isin."

-The Weidner Chronicle, also called the Esagila Chronicle, is an apocryphal historiographical or supposititious letter composed in the name of Damiq-ilišu who addresses Apil-Sîn of Babylon (c.
-1830–1813 BC) discussing the merits of offerings made to Marduk on their donors.
+The Weidner Chronicle, also called the Esagila Chronicle, is an apocryphal historiographical or supposititious letter composed in the name of Damiq-ilišu who addresses Apil-Sin of Babylon discussing the merits of offerings made to Marduk on their donors.
 There is also a belle letter from Damiq-ilīšu to the god Nuska.
 He seems to have become something of a folk-hero, because later kings hark back to him and describe themselves as his successor.
 The Sealand Dynasty seems to have considered itself the inheritor of the neo-Sumerian beacon and the 3rd king, Damqi-ilišu, even took his name.
-The founder of the 2nd Sealand Dynasty, Simbar-Šipak (c.
-1025-1008 BC), was described as "soldier of the dynasty of Damiq-ilišu," in a historical chronicle.
+The founder of the 2nd Sealand Dynasty, Simbar-shipak, was described as "soldier of the dynasty of Damiq-ilišu," in a historical chronicle.